Category Archives: The Grill

 How would you spend your ideal day off in London?

-The London Grill: Joanna Moncrieff
+The London Grill: Niall Kishtainy

 We challenge our contributors to reply to ten devilishly probing questions about their London and we don’t take “Sorry Gov” for an answer.
 Everyone sitting in the hot seat they will face the same questions ranging from their favourite way to spend a day out in the capital to their most hated building on London’s skyline to find out what Londoners think about their city.
 The questions are the same but the answers vary wildly.